Search

 15th Annual Ciclismo Classico Bike Travel Film Festival

-We’re back in the heart of Davis Square and celebrating 15 years!
-Join other Greater Boston adventure lovers for the movie magic of socializing and enjoying inspiring films together.
+We’re back in the heart of Davis Square, celebrating 15 incredible years!
+Join fellow adventure lovers from Greater Boston for a magical evening of socializing and inspiring films that celebrate the joys of travel and human-powered adventures on wheels.

 You asked and we listened!
-Over the years, we heard from many people that they hoped for a more MBTA-accessible venue.
+Over the years, many of you have expressed a desire for a more MBTA-accessible venue.
 The historic Somerville Theatre is at the heart of Davis Square, with a Red Line station and six bus lines.
-If you are riding your bike, you can arrive via the Minuteman Bikeway from points west, the Alewife spur from Belmont, or the brand-new Somerville Community Path extension from Lechmere, with connections to the Charles River bike paths!
-If you are arriving by car, there are several paid lots and metered parking.
+For cyclists, the venue is accessible via the Minuteman Bikeway from points west, the Alewife spur from Belmont, or the brand-new Somerville Community Path extension from Lechmere, with connections to the Charles River bike paths!
+If driving, you will find several paid parking lots and metered parking nearby.

 Our 2025 Featured Films!